-Carol is the Board of Trustees Chair for the First Amendment Foundation.
+Carol is the Immediate Past Chair for the First Amendment Foundation's Board of Trustees.
 She is a former board member of the Junior League of Tampa, former vice-chair of the Media Law Committee of The Florida Bar, and is a governing committee member of the ABA Forum on Communications Law.
 She has litigated capital habeas cases with other lawyers in the firm.
 Carol also serves as the Program Coordinator for End 68 Hours of Hunger – Tampa, a charity dedicated to eradicating hunger among school children.
 She is an active member of Hyde Park Presbyterian Church.